ComposioHQ/composio/js/examples/portfolio-generator/readme.md

 # Portfolio Generator Agent Demo

-This demo shows how to create a portfolio generator agent that can generate code for a portfolio website and guides you on how to setup a portfolio website automatically using Composio and Vercel.
+This demo shows how to create a portfolio generator agent that can generate code for a portfolio website and guides you on how to set up a portfolio website automatically using Composio and Vercel.

 ## Setup